Swimming Pools (Drank): Music video

 The music video, directed by Jerome D, premiered August 3, 2012 on 106 & Park.
 A review by the magazine Rolling Stone shared a summary of the video stating: "In his new video for 'Swimming Pools (Drank),' Kendrick Lamar defies gravity, floating and tumbling in suspended space as liquor bottles fly upwards and smash into the ceiling.
 The rapper gets introspective on a woozy beat, considering the highs and lows of alcohol consumption and the sense of confidence it bestows upon the drinker.
 Lamar spends most of the video rapping alone, but color-filtered shots of a booze-soaked rager poke through the more contemplative scenes."

 Track listing

 Remixes

 The official remix featuring his Black Hippy cohorts – Ab-Soul, Jay Rock and Schoolboy Q was included as a bonus track on the Target deluxe edition of Good Kid, M.A.A.D City.
-On March 14, 2013, producer Dev Hynes uploaded a reinterpreted rendition of the track by English R&B group, Mutya Keisha Siobhan to his official SoundCloud page.
+On March 14, 2013, producer Dev Hynes uploaded a reinterpreted rendition of the track by British girl group, Sugababes to his official SoundCloud page.
 The track, entitled "Lay Down in Swimming Pools", features an interpolation of the original Lamar song.
 Hynes later commented saying: "Just finished recording new music with Mutya, Keisha and Siobhan, and the girls felt like having a bit of fun at the end of the last session – enjoy!!".
-Lloyd and August Alsina have also released a remix of the song.
+The song was later rearranged for their 2022 album release The Lost Tapes.
+In 2023, Tori Amos' cover of the track was included in Trevor Horn's album Echoes: Ancient and Modern.